-Roberto Giurastante, Triestine born in 1965, is an environmentalists, human rights activists, blogger, and author.
+Roberto Giurastante, Triestine born in 1965, is an environmentalist, human rights activist, blogger, and author.

 From 1994 to 1997 a member of Legambiente Trieste, he is especially involved in the investigative activities concerning waste.
 He launches and develops the first campaign for the monitoring of illegal landfills in the province of Trieste.
 From 1997 to 1998 his activities continue in the WWF, dealing with the pollution of Trieste’s Karst.
 From 1998 to 2007, with the Amici della Terra – Friends of the Earth International he explores further environmental pollution, investigating also the involvement of public bodies in what by then clearly appears as the environmental disaster of Trieste.
 In 1999 he becomes a national representative of Amici della Terra Italia.
 He stands against the concreting concreting of the coasts, reporting to judicial authorities the project for the touristic development of the Bay of Sistiana.
 He is the author of the dossier concerning the risks of the Krsko nuclear power plant published by the Friends of the Earth Europe in 2001.